Jackson Family Claims To Know Paris’ Sexual Assaulter

 Paris has insisted that she will not answer any further questions with regards to her Rolling Stones interview, as it is quite clear.

 During her interview, she revealed a lot about her mental illness and her struggles with it.
-After a number of suicide attempts, she went to Utah whereby she received treatment.
+After a number of suicide attempts, she went to Utah where she received treatment.
 Before that, she hadn’t been receiving ay help and had attempted to hide her scars as well as signs of drug use.

 will not be answering any press regarding the rolling stone article whatsoever. if you have questions then read it, it's crystal clear.